SMS Marketing Canada: What You NEED to Know!

 That being said, if you are looking for a SMS solution for your Canadian business, you need to be aware that Canada’s Anti-Spam legislation applies to text / SMS messages and you must insure that the provider you choose understands the rules and the laws as they apply.
 I can attest the fact that I have received texts from large Canadian companies whose messages are not in compliance with applicable laws.

-What are rules as they apply to SMS Marketing?
+What are the rules as they apply to SMS Marketing?

 In order to answer this, one must consider the origin of the subscriber…